fsalom/ios-clean-architecture/README_EN.md

 ![Clean Architecture image](README/CleanArchitecture.jpeg)

 Clean Architecture is a software design approach that aims to separate business logic from technical implementation details.
-Its goal is to create a solid and maintainable architecture that allows for easy evolution and expansion of the system over time.
+Its goal is to create a robust and maintainable architecture that allows for easy evolution and extension of the system over time.

-The clean architecture is based on the idea of dividing code into independent layers of technical implementation, which allows for greater independence from infrastructure management and implementation details.
-This improves code readability and facilitates the identification of the parts of the application that need to be changed to make changes.
+Clean architecture is based on the idea of dividing the code into independent layers of technical implementation, allowing for greater independence from infrastructure management and implementation details.
+This improves code readability and makes it easier to identify the parts of the application that need to be changed to make changes.

-The clean architecture consists of four layers:
+Clean architecture consists of four layers:

 - The user interface layer, which interacts with the end user.
-- The application layer, which is responsible for the application's business logic.
+- The application layer, which handles the business logic of the application.

-## Estructura del proyecto

-Al igual que la descripción del sistema de capa debe especificar y describir que hace cada uno de estas, debemos trasladar a nuestro proyecto el mismo comportamiento.
-Para ello crearemos una serie de carpetas que contendrán la lógica de cada uno de estas capas.
+- The domain layer, which contains business rules and models.
+- The infrastructure layer, which handles the connection of the application to its technical environment.

+## Project Structure

+Just as the layer system description should specify and describe what each of these does, we must transfer the same behavior to our project.
+To do this, we will create a series of folders that will contain the logic of each of these layers.

-### Principales carpetas
+### Main Folders

-Esta seria la distribución de carpetas que contendrán nuestro proyecto.
+This would be the distribution of folders that will contain our project.

 ```
 ├── Core